Burabay National Park, Kazakhstan: What to pack, what to wear, and when to go [2023]

 February

-If you go to Burabay National Park in February, you will notice that it can be dangerously cold.
-Expect it to rain about a third of the time.
+If you go to Burabay National Park in February, you will notice that it can be bitter cold.
+Expect it to rain a bit less than half of the time.
 Average temperatures (including nighttime) are in the single digits F (10+ below zero C).
 There is frost almost every day.

 What to wear/what to pack: